stsp93/SoftuniProblemsFromJudge/README.md

 # softuni-problems-js
-Repo consists of diverse problems and challenges that i solved to improve JavaScript skills and develop algorithmic thinking.
+Repo consists of diverse problems and challenges that i solved to improve my programming skills and develop algorithmic thinking.